jlram/jlram/README.md

 ## I'm a Full Stack Software Developer

-- 👨‍💻 I currently work for [The Hotels Network](https://thehotelsnetwork.com/en/) as a Frontend Developer 🎨
+- 👨‍💻 I currently work at [The Hotels Network](https://thehotelsnetwork.com/en/) as a Frontend Developer 🎨
 - 🏡 I've been working from home since July 2019, based in 📍Granada, Spain
 - 🚀 My favourite JS framework is **Vue.js**, but I've also worked with **React.js**
 - 🛠️ I also love **Python** and **Django** as my backend tools